Rodney Marsh: Manchester City

 In March 1972, he was signed for Manchester City by Malcolm Allison for a then-club record £200,000.
 City were four points clear at the top of the table when Marsh was signed, but by the end of the season they had slipped to fourth.
 Many pundits criticised the signing, pointing out that Marsh was a maverick player ill-suited to Allison's well-drilled set-up.
 He initially replaced Wyn Davies up front in a 4-4-2 formation, before playing alongside Davies, Mike Summerbee and Francis Lee in a 4-2-4 set-up.

-Right, no beating about the bush, I have to hold my hands up – I cost Manchester City the 1972 league championship.
+They won just three of their final eight games.
+Marsh wrote in his autobiography Priceless: My Autobiography, “Right, no beating about the bush.
+I have to hold my hands up – I cost Manchester City the 1972 league championship."

-— Marsh agreed with the critics in his 2001 autobiography, saying that he regretted the move to Manchester City and he felt he let the supporters down.

 Marsh became City's top-scorer, scoring 19 goals in 1972–73.
 However the club entered into a decline when Allison resigned in March 1973; over the next year Johnny Hart, Tony Book and Ron Saunders all had spells as City manager.
 The "Sky Blues" finished 11th in 1972–73 and 14th in 1973–74.
 They did though reach the final of the League Cup in 1974, losing 2–1 to Wolverhampton Wanderers at Wembley.
 Marsh was so disappointed by the defeat he threw away his runners-up medal.

 Tony Book started his second spell as City's manager in April 1974, and despite being club captain Marsh showed no respect for Book.
 City finished eighth in 1974–75 and 1975–76.
 Marsh was transfer-listed and sent to train with the reserves after chairman Peter Swales told Book the details of a private conversation the pair had held: